Tribal Senior & Long-Term Care Evaluation

 Phase 2: Listening Sessions & Analysis

-In phase 2, we are conducting listening sessions with all sites that approve these activities.
-These listening sessions will:
+In phase 2, we hosted listening sessions with all communities that agreed to collaborate for this assessment.
+These listening sessions:

-- Include up to 20 total participants at each site
+- Included up to 20 total participants at each site

-- Ask about the needs, experiences, and opportunities for improvement related to STLC services
+- Asked about the needs, experiences, and opportunities for improvement related to SLTC services

-- Hear from stakeholders in the SLTC services system.
+- Heard from stakeholders in the SLTC services system.
 This may include Elders and older adults, family caregivers, healthcare/administrative staff, or Tribal/health leaders

-- Analyze the information shared to produce results and strategic recommendations
+- Analyzed the information shared to produce results and strategic recommendations

-During phase 3, we are focusing on reporting what we learn from the listening sessions.
-This will involve:
+During phase 3, we reported what we learned from the listening sessions in each community.
+This involved:

-- Sharing comprehensive reports with findings from each listening session
+- Sharing comprehensive community reports with findings from listening sessions with each community first for review

-- Presenting reports back to Tribal Governments, review boards, and UIO leadership to obtain input and approval to share information in the final report
+- Presenting community reports back to Tribal Governments, institutional review boards, and UIO leadership to obtain input and approval to share results in a final report to MT DPHHS

-- Compile and submit a final report with strategic recommendations and approved results from each site to DPHHS
+- Compiling and submitting a final report with strategic recommendations and approved results from each community to DPHHS

 Contact